enviodev/docs/docs/HyperSync/hypersync-query.md

 ## Join Modes

 <b>NOTE</b>: The word join does not mean the same as in `SQL` in this context.
 It means the inclusion of relevant data in the response instead of left/outer joining or similar in `SQL`.
 You can think of it like you do a select on table `A` and then join in table `B`.
 In sql this would mean each row contains rows from `A` and `B`.
-But in hypersync this means you get data for `A` and `B` seperately and the rows you get from `A` mean you will get the joined in rows from `B` as well in the response.
+But in HyperSync this means you get data for `A` and `B` seperately and the rows you get from `A` mean you will get the joined in rows from `B` as well in the response.

-In the context of Hypersync, joins refer to the implicit linking of different types of blockchain data (logs, transactions, traces, and blocks) based on certain relationships.
+In the context of HyperSync, joins refer to the implicit linking of different types of blockchain data (logs, transactions, traces, and blocks) based on certain relationships.
 Here's an explanation of how these joins work:

 ### Default Join Mechanism

 `logs` -> `transactions` -> `traces` -> `blocks`

 1. **Logs to Transactions**:
-   - When you query logs using `log_selection`, Hypersync automatically retrieves the transactions associated with those logs.
+   - When you query logs using `log_selection`, HyperSync automatically retrieves the transactions associated with those logs.
 This is based on the transaction hash present in each log.
-     - Example: If your `log_selection` returns some logs, Hypersync includes the transactions that generated these logs in the response as well.
+     - Example: If your `log_selection` returns some logs, HyperSync includes the transactions that generated these logs in the response as well.

 2. **Transactions to Traces**:
-   - After fetching the relevant transactions (either directly through `transaction_selection` or via logs), Hypersync retrieves the associated traces.
+   - After fetching the relevant transactions (either directly through `transaction_selection` or via logs), HyperSync retrieves the associated traces.
-     - Example: If your `transaction_selection` returns transactions or if you get some transactions because of your `log_selection`, Hypersync includes traces related to these transactions in the response as well.
+     - Example: If your `transaction_selection` returns transactions or if you get some transactions because of your `log_selection`, HyperSync includes traces related to these transactions in the response as well.

 And this same scheme goes on from traces into blocks as well.
 We realize this doesn't cover all use cases.
 For example the user can't get logs based on their transaction_selection this way.
 This is why we implemented alternative `join_mode` implementations.